AnotherKamila/anotherkamila.github.com/configs/x1carbon/_posts/2013-01-10-disk-setup.md

-[^boot_parameters]: There is a patch to get the kernel to read its commandline from a file named `linux.conf` in the same directory as the kernel image instead of from the boot menu in the firmware, but this works, too.
+[^boot_parameters]: There is a patch to get the kernel to read its commandline from a file named `linux.conf` in the same directory as the kernel image instead of from the boot menu in the firmware, but this works for me, too.

 [^boot_chicken]: Does that smell like the good old chicken-and-egg problem?
 I needed to [create an EFI-capable liveUSB](https://wiki.archlinux.org/index.php/UEFI#Create_UEFI_bootable_USB_from_ISO)